yanghuafang/lcc/docs/ParserConflicts.md

 *ptr[i]    /* means *(ptr[i]), not (*ptr)[i] */
 ```

-### What Bison does
+### What Bison does — subscript

 Default shift/reduce resolution **shifts** `[`, which chooses the correct C reading.

-### Where to look in Parser.output
+### Where to look — subscript states

-Conflicts appear in many states after unary/binary rules — for example **states 131–132, 141–146, 202–235, 265, and 288** (search for `LBRACKET  [reduce using rule` or `conflicts: 1 shift/reduce` in the file header).
+Conflicts appear in many states after unary/binary rules — for example **states 131–132, 141–146, 202, 205–206, 209–235, 265, and 288** (search for `LBRACKET  [reduce using rule` or `conflicts: 1 shift/reduce` in the file header).
 Counterexample pattern:

 ```
 Example: ASTERISK Expr • LBRACKET Expr RBRACKET